alex-vit/tiny/README.md

 ```

 `tiny .` expects a literal dot, not any folder, which I realized just now and migth fix in the future.

+> [!WARNING]
+> tiny replaces the image with the compressed one.
+If you'd like tiny to preserve the original, flip the `preserveOriginals` constant and recompile.